Hva er pronasjon

 • Knee pain

-How you can check at home if you may have overpronation in the foot, we will explain later in the article.
+How to check at home if you might have overpronation in your foot will be explained later in the article.

 Underpronation

-Byunderpronation your feet may be stiff and have a higher shake and arch.
-In some cases, it may be that only the heel and toes come into contact with the surface.
-The load will then be excessive in contrast to those who have a more normalized pronation.
-This means that someone with underpronated feet badly needs a good dealshock absorptionto prevent the load from causing damage.
+With underpronation, your feet can be stiff and have a higher instep and arch.
+In some cases, it may be that only the heel and toes come into contact with the ground.
+The load will then be exaggerated compared to those with more normal pronation.
+This means that a person with underpronated feet sorely needs a good amount of cushioning to prevent the load from causing injury.

-The reason why your feet may have supination is usually congenital, but it can also be caused by a weakness in certain muscles in the foot, ankle or leg - the weakness may be a result of:
+The reason for your feet having supination is usually congenital, but it can also be caused by a weakness in certain muscles in the foot, ankle, or leg - the weakness can be a result of:

 • A misalignment in the body

-• Or an injury you have suffered in the foot that created problems for muscles or tendons
+• Or an injury that you have sustained in the foot that created problems for muscles or tendons

-A foot that is excessively supine will not be able to adapt to the surface it walks on and the muscles and bones that are around the foot must work harder to maintain balance.
-It will over time create tension in various parts of the body, including the legs, knees, hips and back - and will lead to injuries.
-If it does not scare, then it is more easily explained so that it throws a stick in the wheel of your whole body and will give misalignments and damage if the problem is not corrected.
+An excessively supinated foot will not be able to adapt to the surface it walks on, and the muscles and bones around the foot have to work harder to maintain balance.
+Over time, this will create tensions in various parts of the body, including calves, knees, hips, and back - and will lead to injuries.
+To put it simply, it throws a wrench in the whole body’s mechanism, causing misalignments and injuries if the problem is not corrected.

-In the same way as overpronation, you will be able to notice if you have this type of pronation when you put pressure on the foot.
-In contrast to the overpronation, those who underpronate will see that the foot is angled outwards.
+Just like with overpronation, you will be able to notice if you have this type of pronation when you put weight on the foot.
+Unlike overpronation, those who underpronate will see the foot angle outward.

-• Use shoes that provide extra good cushioning and that possibly provide the extra support in the longitudinal arch of your foot.
+• Use shoes that provide excellent cushioning and possibly extra support in the longitudinal arch of your foot.

-• Try to avoid high-heeled shoes and shoes with thinner soles, if you have shoes with a thin sole buy an insole that can provide a little extra support.
+• Try to avoid high-heeled shoes and shoes with thinner soles.
+If you have shoes with thin soles, buy an insole that can provide a little extra support.

-• Try to avoid walking and running on hard surfaces such as concrete floors and the like as the foot thrives better on soft surfaces.
+• Try to avoid walking and running on hard surfaces like concrete floors, as the foot prefers softer surfaces.
 This is to facilitate the stimulation of the foot's muscles and joint function.
-If you work in a hospital or similar where there is a hard surface, invest in shoes that have good cushioning so that the heel does not wear out with you.
+If you work in a hospital or similar places with hard surfaces, invest in shoes with good cushioning to prevent the heel from wearing out.

 How to check it yourself

-A quick and easy way to see if you are overpronating is to look at the underside of the shoes you normally wear, and look at where you have had the most wear.
-If it is the case that most of the wear is on the inside of the sole near the heel and near your big toe, there may be a high probability that you are overpronating.
-You may also notice that your shoes lean inwards if you look at them on a flat surface.
+A quick and easy way to see if you overpronate is to look at the underside of the shoes you usually wear and see where you have the most wear.
+If most of the wear is on the inside of the sole near the heel and near your big toe, there is a high likelihood that you overpronate.
+You might also notice that your shoes lean inward if you look at them on a flat surface.

-The next step is to take off your socks and look at your feet barefoot.
-If you have a low arch in the foot or flat feet / flat feet then this can be another sign that you are overpronating..
+The next step is to take off your socks and look at your bare feet.
+Do you have a low arch or flat feet?
+This could be another sign that you overpronate.

 • Pain in the heel or arch of the foot